lvsantarosa/NASA-data-download/README.txt

 1) Go to https://disc.gsfc.nasa.gov/ select the dataset and download a list of links

-IMPORTANT: Create an acont in NASA
+IMPORTANT!
+Create an account in NASA

 2) Create a folder in Google Drive and Upload the list of links